pflenker/pflenker.github.io/_posts/2024-01-29-my-favourite-messenger.md

 ---
-title: Embrace the Tarpit
+title: I wanted to tell you about my favourite Instant Messenger
 layout: post
 categories: misc
 ---
-# I wanted to tell you about my favourite Instant Messenger
 I wanted to tell you about my favourite instant messenger.
 Yes, I know, just the other day I was telling you all about it.